Finding the right electricity tariff for you

 Demand tariff

 A demand tariff will charge you a demand fee on top of the usual usage and supply fees.
 This tariff measures your ‘demand’ of electricity at a point in time rather than your use over time.
 It’s important to keep in mind different providers have different ways of applying demand charges.
-For example, some will charge you for your highest demand point and some may charge you based on an average of your peak demand.
+For example, some will charge you for your highest demand peak and some may charge you based on an average of your peak demand.
+That peak is then multiplied by your provider's daily demand charge rate to calculate the total cost of the tariff.
 The demand rate can also change during different seasons.

 You could save money by using your appliances outside of the peak demand period, or alternating use of appliances instead of using them all at the same time.